Antigen-1/tesseract/README.md

 ## License

-    The code in this repository is licensed under the Apache License, Version 2.0 (the "License");
+    The code of Tesseract is licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at